What is Social Prescribing?

 - Someone who might be visiting GP practice for none medical support or needs more than just medical intervention.

-- Support could be for a range of issues but housing, financial issues including debt or benefit support and isolation are the top three issues social prescribing might support people with along with confidence building
+- Support can be given be for a range of issues but housing problems, finances - including debt or benefit support and social isolation are the top three.

-- Someone with mental health that is being managed and they want to engage with other services
+- Someone with mental health issues that are being managed and they want to engage with other services or require other support.

 Why have social prescribers?